micropython/micropython/CODECONVENTIONS.md

 To get good practical examples of good commits and their messages, browse the `git log` of the project.

+MicroPython doesn't require explicit sign-off for patches ("Signed-off-by" lines and similar).
+Instead, the commit message, and your name and email address on it construes your sign-off of the following:

+* That you wrote the change yourself, or took it from a project with a compatible license (in the latter case the commit message, and possibly source code should provide reference where the implementation was taken from and give credit to the original author, as required by the license).
+* That you are allowed to release these changes to an open-source project (for example, changes done during paid work for a third party may require explicit approval from that third party).
+* That you (or your employer) agree to release the changes under MicroPython's license, which is the MIT license.
+Note that you retain copyright for your changes (for smaller changes, the commit message conveys your copyright; if you make significant changes to a particular source module, you're welcome to add your name to the file header).
+* Your signature for all of the above, which is the 'Author' line in the commit message, and which should include your full real name and a valid and active email address by which you can be contacted in the foreseeable future.

 Python code conventions
 =======================